rhare26/GreatReads/README.md

 # GreatReads
 [In progress] This is a web application using Django for the backend and Angular for the front end (along with Material, SCSS, and HTML) to manage book and reading lists (modeled after Amazon's GoodReads website).
 Notable features include automated Django unit tests and basic JWT token authorization with an HTTP Interceptor.

 This is a personal project to teach myself these frameworks.
-The project is still in progress and some features have not been implemented yet.
+The project is still in progress and some features have not been fully implemented yet.

 ## Login & Registration
 For logging in, a JWT access token is retrieved from the backend and stored in session storage.
 An HTTP Interceptor appends the bearer token to future requests.
 Logging out clears the session storage.
-This was a simple solution to get it running, but ultimately I would like to switch to cookies as they are not vulnerable to XSS.
+Storing tokens in session storage is simpler to implement, but is vulnerable to XSS.
+One potential update would be to use cookies instead.

 <img src="https://user-images.githubusercontent.com/85655946/217087339-55060b3c-c711-494d-ac0f-1f16c102c5cf.png" width=75% height=75%>